flannerychristopher/startup-maker/README.md

 # startup-maker
-let's brainstorm and idea for a startup.
+let's brainstorm an idea for a startup.

 https://flannerychristopher.github.io/startup-maker/